MadnessLabs/Claim-Academy/README.md

 addicted to cocaine due to drinking Coca-cola, which was accomplished with the help of a St. Louis, Mo. based company, Mallinckrodt.
+ Then the dragon came soaring in and burn down the entire village.